Robertfarb/study_notes/js_trivia/general_trivia.md

 * Which happens first: document.onload or window.onload?
   * document.onload

-* 6 primitive datatypes in JS:
+* 7 primitive datatypes in JS:
   1) Number
   2) String
   3) Symbol
   4) Undefined
   5) Null
   6) Boolean
+  7) Object

 * Value of `this` inside of a setTimeout function?
   * The window